ffunatsu/VideoCropTrim/README.md

 ## Requirements

 - FFmpeg (`ffmpeg` and `ffprobe`) must be installed and available in your PATH.
   - For windows users: for example, use [btbn/ffmpeg-builds](https://github.com/btbn/ffmpeg-builds/releases)
+  - For mac/linux users: `brew install ffmpeg` or `sudo apt install ffmpeg` etc.

 ## Screenshots